truenas/documentation/content/SCALE/Shares/_index.md

 ### Create Local User Accounts

 By default, all new local users are members of a built-in SMB group called *builtin users*.
 You can use the group to grant access to all local users on the server or add more groups to fine-tune permissions to large numbers of users.
-You cannot access SMB shares with user accounts built-in to TrueNAS or those without the *smb* flag.
+You cannot access SMB shares with user accounts built-in to TrueNAS or those without the ***smb** flag.
 {{< expand "Why not just allow anonymous access to the share?" "v" >}}
 Anonymous or guest access to the share is possible, but it is a security vulnerability.
 Major SMB client vendors are deprecating it, partly because signing and encryption are not possible for guest sessions.
 {{< /expand >}}
 {{< expand "What about LDAP users?" "v" >}}
 If you want LDAP server users to access the SMB share, go to **Credentials > Directory Services**.
-Click *Settings* in the *LDAP window*, then click *Advanced Options* and set *Samba Schema*.
-Local TrueNAS user accounts will no longer have access to the share.
+Click **Settings** in the **LDAP window**, then click **Advanced Options** and set **Samba Schema**.
+Local TrueNAS user accounts no longer have access to the share.
 {{< /expand >}}

 ### Tune the Dataset ACL

-After creating a dataset and accounts, you will need to investigate your access requirements and adjust the dataset ACL to match.
-Go to **Storage**, open the options for the new dataset, and click *Edit Permissions*.
+After creating a dataset and accounts, you need to investigate your access requirements and adjust the dataset ACL to match.
+Go to **Storage**, open the options for the new dataset, and click **Edit Permissions**.
-Many home users typically add a new entry that grants *FULL_CONTROL* to the *builtin_users* group with the flags set to *INHERIT*.
+Many home users typically add a new entry that grants *FULL_CONTROL* to the *builtin_users* group with the flags set to **INHERIT**.
 See the [Permissions article]({{< relref "Permissions.md" >}}) for more details.

 ## Creating the SMB Share

-To create a Windows SMB share, go to **Sharing > Windows Shares (SMB)** and click *Add*.
+To create a Windows SMB share, go to **Sharing > Windows Shares (SMB)** and click **Add**.

 ![SharingSMBAddSCALE](/images/SCALE/SharingSMBAddSCALE.png "Basic SMB Share Options")

-The SMB share *Path* and *Name* define the absolute minimum amount of information required to create a new SMB share.
-The *Path* is the directory tree on the local filesystem that TrueNAS will export over the SMB protocol.
-The *Name* is the SMB share name, which forms part of the "full share pathname" when SMB clients perform an SMB tree connect.
-Because of how the SMB protocol uses the *Name*, it must be less than or equal to 80 characters.
+The SMB share **Path** and **Name** define the absolute minimum amount of information required to create a new SMB share.
+The **Path** is the directory tree on the local filesystem that TrueNAS exports over the SMB protocol.
+The **Name** is the SMB share name, which forms part of the full share pathname when SMB clients perform an SMB tree connect.
+Because of how the SMB protocol uses the Name, it must be less than or equal to 80 characters.
 It cannot have any invalid characters as specified in Microsoft documentation MS-FSCC section 2.1.6.
-If a *Name* is not supplied, then the last component of the *Path* will be used as the share name.
+If a Name is not supplied, then the last component of the Path is used as the share name.

-You can set a share *Purpose* to apply and lock pre-determined advanced options for the share.
+You can set a share ***Purpose** to apply and lock pre-determined advanced options for the share.
-To retain control over all the share *Advanced Options*, choose *No presets*.
+To retain control over all the share **Advanced Options**, choose **No presets**.

 {{< expand "What do all the presets do?" "v" >}}
-The following table shows the preset options for the different *Purposes* and if those options are locked.
+The following table shows the preset options for the different **Purpose** options and if those are locked.
 A <i class="material-icons" aria-hidden="true" title="System Update">check_box</i> indicates the option is enabled while <i class="material-icons" aria-hidden="true" title="System Update">check_box_outline_blank</i> means the option is disabled. [ ] indicates empty text fields, and [%U] indicates the exact option the preset created.

 | Setting                            | Default share parameters                                                          | Multi-user time machine                                                   | Multi-protocol (NFSv3/SMB) shares                                                 | Private SMB Datasets and Shares                                          | Files become readonly of SMB after 5 minutes                             |